niksingh710/minimal-tmux-status/README.md

 set -g @minimal-tmux-right true set -g @minimal-tmux-left true

+# expanded icon (fullscreen icon)
+set -g @minimal-tmux-expanded-icon " 󰊓 "

+#on all tabs (default is false)
+# false will make it visible for the current tab only
+set -g @minimal-tmux-show-expanded-icons-for-all-tabs true

 # To add or remove extra text in status bar
 set -g @minimal-tmux-status-right-extra "" set -g @minimal-tmux-status-left-extra ""